Auditing your website isn’t optional. It’s a necessity.

 At a glance, you can see that the local search result for “Bob Hamilton Plumbing Kansas” returned some local listings alongside the knowledge graph.

-The next thing you’ll need to do is to check if the business name is attached to a Google+ profile.
+The next thing you’ll need to do for your local SEO audit is to check if the business name is attached to a Google+ profile.
 Is the Google+ page link showing up in the organic search listings?

 In the above local search listings, you’ll notice that the Google+ page link is not showing up.
 There are four core reasons why this could happen:

 - Google+ page not updated

 - Google fails to associate the website with the Google+ page

 In the example local search listings below, another business, “B&L Plumbing,” doesn’t have a visible Google+ page, but their Facebook page is showing up.
 All of the available social media pages should rank when a business name is searched locally.

 The reason is simple: Consumers should be able to reach a small business through the website, via the physical address, phone number or by any of its social media profile pages.